(United Nations Environment Programme)

-The United Nations Environmental Programme is an United Nations agency that makes decisions and policy on global environmental issues around the world.
-They assess environmental trends on many levels of governance in order to create and influence nations to enact environmental policies that are sustainable.
+The United Nations Environment Programme is an United Nations agency that makes decisions and policy on global environmental issues around the world.
+They assess environmental trends on many levels of governance in order to influence nations to enact environmental policies that are sustainable.
 Overall, the UNEP seeks to create a sustainable future by addressing global environmental problems.

 Number of Delegates: 50 Delegates